 For the rich and super-rich the democratization of luxury and the pressure from below hold out the potential for a range of responses.
 For the aristocracy, it may well be that new luxuries are to be ignored, with the preference for established ones which fit into the regular routines and calendar.
 The classic, or traditional look, the old country house, the vintage Rolls Royce and tweed suit are there and used because they have always been used and signify a certain timeless status.
 In some ways these are not luxuries, but have become incorporated into regular routines and rituals and are now necessities, the material props which help to provide the texture of an exclusive world in which, it is the detectable style of presentation and manner of speech which convey everything, not the expense of lavish display, or the newness of possessions.
 Some members of the super-rich may seek to temporarily play at being a member of this world, or temporarily seek to join it and become enthralled with acting the part of lady of the manor and joining the country set, as was the case with the entertainer Madonna and her Wiltshire English country house.
 This need not of course, lessen their mobility and capacity to jet around the world, rather such sites can operate as one of a range of temporary respites from intense bouts of work; or indeed, even be fitted out with recording studios, rehearsal stages etc., and become a central place of work as well as leisure.
 Celebrities and stars prove fascinating to ordinary people in the media, given the vast majority started out as ordinary people.
 Watching them learn how to handle immense riches and negotiate the various learning curves of a new lifestyle in which they can purchase everything which was previously confined to daydream, has proved popular media copy.
 In the accounts of the expansion of HNWIs and Ultra HNWIs and billionaires, the numbers of self-made men is often emphasised, and there is the fascination with how the nouveau riche cope with the learning curve of their new lifestyle and potential luxury consumption.

 For many members of the super-rich, however, luxury consumption, does offer the satisfaction of reinforcing status distinction between them and other groups along with the satisfaction of enjoying, possessing and commanding the latest luxuries.
 As the numbers of the super-rich and HNWI people grow, and the pressure from below from the middle classes and aspirants to sample and experience the expanding range of new luxuries available and endlessly reviewed and talked about in the media and Internet intensifies, one logical outcome is for a new category of super-luxuries to be created with higher price-tags.
-Of course, the rich themselves may decide to opt out of branding altogether and go for customization – bespoke tailoring with fittings by craftspersons who display their wares and help replenish the wardrobe through home fittings.
+Of course, the rich themselves may decide to opt out of branding altogether and go for customization – bespoke tailoring with fittings by craftspersons who display their wares and help replenish the wardrobe.
 The whiff of mass production is anathema to the major luxury brands and they make every effort to suggest their goods are crafted, by constantly highlighting the narrative and images of their craft origins as well as trying to retain craft hallmarks and iconography in their new ranges.